-Building Your Reputation With User Testimonials And Reviews
+How To Build Your Reputation With User Testimonials And Reviews

 Ignoring what your clients may be saying online about your business could be a costly mistake!

-You are also doing your business a great disservice if you aren’t publishing the positive things your customers are saying about your services and products.
-Testimonials, user reviews, and case studies are effective ways of helping you market your products and services online and should be included as part of your content.
+By the same token, you may also be doing your business a disservice if you are not promoting the positive things your clients are saying about your services and products.
+User reviews, testimonials, and case studies are powerful when it comes to helping you market and promote your products and services online and should be an integral part of your content marketing strategy.

 P.T.
 Barnum understood the power of “social proof”.
-Social proof-driven content is a powerful way of getting your business promoted effectively.
-Genuine reviews and testimonials from existing users are far more persuasive when it comes to attracting new customers than anything you say about your own products or services.
+Using social proof as content is a powerful way of getting your business promoted effectively.
+Reviews and testimonials from your existing clients are far more persuasive for attracting new clients than anything you can say about your own products or services.

 - Consumer reviews are significantly more trusted (nearly 12 times more) than descriptions that come from manufacturers, according to a survey of US internet users by online video review site EXPO. (eMarketer, February 2010).